enzo-project/enzo-dev/doc/manual/source/testproblems/index.rst

 This list however is not a complete list of all the ProblemTypes that are available in Enzo.

-The test problem specific  parameters can be found in the Parameter List.
+The test problem specific  parameters can be found in the :ref:`parameters`.

 .. toctree::
    :maxdepth: 2